-The Combo Views allow you to view and control two views at once.
-To change the settings in a View, the view must be selected as the active side.
+The Combo Views allow you to observe and control two views at once.
+To change the settings for either side of the view, the individual view must be selected as the active side.

 - The green arrow points to the active side. - Active Side: Press the MENU key once and select Active Side from the X-PressTM Menu.
 Choose RIGHT or LEFT to set the active side. - X-Press[TM] Menu: After you set the Active Side, press the MENU key once to access the X-Press[TM] Menu.
-The X-Press[TM] Menu provides settings for the active view, and the display updates immediately with your changes. - Display Size: Press the MENU key once and select Split Position from the X-PressTM Menu.
+The X-Press[TM] Menu provides settings for the active view, and the display updates immediately with your changes. - Display Size: Press the MENU key once and select Split Position from the X-Press[TM] Menu.
 Split Position allows you to adjust the size of the left side of the display. - Active Cursor: Press any arrow on the 4-WAY Cursor Control key, and the cursor will appear on the active side of the view.

-Side Imaging®/Sonar Combo View (898c HD SI and 998c HD SI only)
+Side Imaging®/Sonar Combo View (1199ci HD SI only)